SquidDev/urn/reference/special-forms.md

 ## `(lambda args &body)`
 `lambda` defines a function with a given set of arguments and a body to execute.

-`args` defines a list of 0-many symbols.
+`ARGS` defines a list of 0-many symbols.
 This list may contain a symbol prefixed with `&`, which will accept any additional arguments passed to the function.
 Note that this argument does not need to go at the end of the argument list.